 Pilgrim – Cleric

 Religion: The Ecclesiarchy enforces devotion to Mundael the Crusader, and tolerates some amount of reverence to Ranallios the Lightbringer.
 Officially, all other forms of worship are considered blasphemy, and often bring the attention of the Divine Caste’s Inquisitors.
 Cults to Sycrythax or Ardothon are constantly hunted and destroyed by a special task force of the Holy Paladin Legion known as the Alabaster Order.

 Human – Humans are the second most often found race in Lethray, though are rarely found in the higher castes.

 Elf – Only High Elves are found in Lethray, but hold the overwhelming majority as it is their ancestral homeland.

-Dwarf – Dwarves are rarely found in Lethray, as the High Elves view them as unruly and undignified so as to make them feel unwelcome.
-However, there are a good many who have made homes there, and their peerless craftsmanship serves the Sword and Shield castes well.
+Dwarf – Stone Dwarves are not often found in Lethray, as the High Elves view them as unruly and undignified so as to make them feel unwelcome.
+However, there are a good many Iron Dwarves who have made homes there, and their peerless craftsmanship serves the Sword and Shield castes well.

 Kor – Kor are simply not found in Lethray, as the rigid system of law and order repels their independent nature.

 Halfling – While an uncommon sight in Lethray, Halflings can be found living simple lives of peace in the nation’s farmland.

 Gnome – Gnomes are an extreme rarity in Lethray, as their inquisitive and open-minded nature fits poorly within the confines of the Ecclesiarchy.
 Those who do live there serve as merchants and try their hardest to avoid attention.